afalenski/frl-wordpress/_pages/fsk-lab.md

 <h3>Installing FSK-Lab</h3>

 <div>FSK-Lab needs to be installed as a KNIME feature through the FSK-Lab update site (<a href="https://www.knime.org/downloads/update">more info here</a>):</br>
-1. Add the repository to KNIME via Help &gt; Install New Software &gt; Add .
+1. Add the repository to KNIME via Help &gt; Install New Software &gt; Add.
 The corresponding URL (https://dl.bintray.com/silebat/fsklab) should to be entered in the 'Add Repository' dialogue along with a meaningful name.</br>
 2. Now this repository can be selected in the installation menu via Help &gt; Install New Software &gt; 'Work with'-pull down menu.</br>
 3. Tick FSK Lab nodes and follow the promts after pressing Next.</br>
 4. After a reboot, FSK-Lab Feature should appear now in KNIME under Help &gt; Installation Details.</div></br>